1ST PLACE SPORTS RUNNING LABORATORY

 2. Figures for 20-30 strides (compared to database of runners).

-3. Consistency of running mechanics.
+3. Consistency & symmetry of running mechanics.
 Developed by JU Running Biomechanics Laboratory.
 We determine how consistent your running mechanics are from stride-to-stride, how bilaterally symmetric your mechanics are, and how your mechanics change with fatigue.

 4. Slow-motion videos.
 Developed by JU Running Biomechanics Laboratory.
 We collect slow-motion videos at the runner’s “preferred” and “training” paces.
 All trials are synced and displayed together.